 - Even if the music does not please the audience, the DJ has to play whatever music the employer demands (z = a, always)

-2. If the desired outcome is to allow the DJ full freedom to express himself (i.e. the audience has gathered to listen to his performance/selections), then:
+2. If the desired outcome is to allow each DJ full freedom to express themselves (i.e. the audience has gathered to listen to the DJ’s performance/selections), then:

-- Even if the employer is not a fan (although they usually are), the DJ can play whatever music he wants (z = c, always)
+- Even if the employer is not a fan (although they usually are), the DJ can play whatever music they want (z = c, always)

 3. If the desired outcome is to entertain the majority of the audience, then: